The Marks Family Charitable Trust

 1. Clear Project Objectives: The trust explicitly states they “endeavour to support projects with a clearly outlined objective or end goal.”
 Be specific about what you will achieve and by when.

 1. Small Charity Appeal: The trust is “keen to support small UK registered charities, particularly those that, by the nature of their work, find it difficult to attract funding.”
-If this describes your organization, make this clear in your application.
+If this describes your organisation, make this clear in your application.

 1. Alignment with Family Legacy: Recent projects show connections to education (Exeter College Library, Oxford scholarships), refugee support (Refugee Academic Futures Programme, Refugees at Home), environment (BirdLife International database, Berkeley Reafforestation Trust), health (NHS Healing Garden), and the arts (Royal Academy Schools).
 Projects that align with the founding family's legacy in retail, education, and social welfare may have particular resonance.

-1. Evidence of Impact on Priority Groups: Recent grants show strong support for projects serving young people (school literacy programs), refugees (academic scholarships, host coordinator funding), and vulnerable communities.
+1. Evidence of Impact on Priority Groups: Recent grants show strong support for projects serving young people (school literacy programmes), refugees (academic scholarships, host coordinator funding), and vulnerable communities.
 Demonstrate clear outcomes for these beneficiary groups.

 Key Takeaways for Grant Writers

-• The trust supports 10-20 organizations annually with grants of £5,000-£60,000, typically for up to three years
+• The trust supports 10-20 organisations annually with grants of £5,000-£60,000, typically for up to three years

 • Strong preference for small charities tackling issues that make fundraising difficult